AlexandreAbraham/frontiers2013/reviews.rst

 Some people in neuroimaging want to run algorithms and get compact regions in the brain.
 We just give them the corresponding regularization.

-However, we developped this part and used the hyperparamter exploration to show that, properly parametrized, some methods are better than the others.
+However, we developed this part and used the hyperparameter exploration to show that, properly parametrized, some methods are better than the others.

 Other comments: Figure 3 unclear